saurxvWz/sauravhxyZ/README.md

 ## 🎯 Goals

-- 🔭 Currently enhancing my skills in JavaScript and Python.
+- 🔭 Currently enhancing my skills in Python.
 - 🌱 Exploring new frameworks and technologies.
 - 💬 Open to collaborating on exciting projects and innovative ideas.